White Sox Primary Logo

 The 1904 White Sox logo is again an old english letter “C” in blue.
 The tail was removed and a accent point is added in the middle of the “C” and the shape is now longitude.

-The second White Sox logo is an old english letter “C” in now blue.
+Carry over from the White Stocking is an old english letter "C" in blue.

 1901 - 1902

-The original White Stockings logo is a red block letter “C.”
+The original White Sox logo is a red block letter "C."